BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

   * [2.3: Setting Up a Bitcoin-Core Machine via Other Means](02_3_Setting_Up_Bitcoin_Core_Other.md)

 ### PART TWO: USING BITCOIN-CLI

+**Status:** Requires editing; requires check that it works in 0.20; requires concepts brought up to 0.20.

 * [3.0: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md)
   * [3.1: Verifying Your Bitcoin Setup](03_1_Verifying_Your_Bitcoin_Setup.md)